 Warren GoddardPrint Page

-On 16 August 1966, an RAAF F-86 Sabre crashed into the inner city suburb of The Junction.
-The pilot, Flying Officer Warren William Goddard, experienced engine troubles and unsuccessfully tried to get the plane over the Pacific Ocean.
-Pilot Officer Goddard was hurled 300ft to his death after his Sabre exploded over The Junction.
-The aircraft was taking part in a night training exercise when Goddard experienced difficulties after entering cloud at 7500 feet.
-After emerging from the cloud the aircraft was seen to be diving at a low altitude.
-Firemen and RAAF personnel found the body of Pilot Officer Goddard in a Glebe Rd house which had been empty at the time of the disaster.
+The aeroplane was taking part in a night training exercise when Goddard experienced difficulties after entering cloud at 2290 metres.
+After emerging from the cloud the aeroplane was seen to be diving at a low altitude.
+Firemen and R.A.A.F. personnel found the body of Pilot Officer Goddard in a Glebe Road house which had been empty at the time of the disaster.
 Three people were taken to hospital, two with shock and one with a chest injury received when hit by wreckage.

-The Junction is a highly populated suburb of Newcastle and most of the plane wreckage landed in the shopping area of the suburb.
+The Junction is a highly populated suburb of Newcastle and most of the wreckage landed in the shopping area of the suburb.

 Location